Emjay5/Mary-s-Business-Problem/README.md

 7. What pharmaceutical drugs have the highest and lowest sale volume in Mary’s pharmacy
 8. How does sale correlate with external factor such as weather conditions?

+ ANSWERS TO THESE BUSINESS QUESTIONS
+ To answer these business questions we will have to genetrate KPIs (metrix) to track performance  based on the struture we have set.
+ 1. Calulate the total sales revenue based on diffirent dimension; Time of day.
+ 2. Calulate the total quantity and total sales
+ 3. Calculate percentage by sale
+ 4. Calculate top selling drugs
+ 5. Calucate total sale  and quanty for each drug category; M01AB, M01AE, M02BA,M02BE,N05B, N05C, R03, R06.
+ 6. Calculate sales growth rate.
+ 7.